Coherence and elicitability: Discussion

 A possible solution to the problem could be working with probabilistic forecasts for $Y$ in the following way.
 Suppose that an empirical loss distribution $\hat{F}_Y$ for $F_Y$ has been estimated.
 Usually, using this estimated distribution, the forecast $\rho(\hat{F}_Y)$ for the risk measure $\rho(Y) = \rho(F_Y)$ of $Y$ is calculated, and all further verification and backtesting of the model and estimation procedure are solely based on $\rho(\hat{F}_Y)$.
 Alternatively, one could directly assess the probabilistic forecast $\hat{F}_Y$; see for example \citet{DieboldGuntherETAL1998,Berkowitz2001}.
 Competing forecasts could be compared using proper scoring rules; see for example \citet{GneitingRaftery2007}. \citet{GneitingRanjan2011a} propose a method to compare density forecasts with emphasis on different regions of interest, such as the center or the tails of the distributions.
 If the aim is to accurately predict a functional focussed on the tails, such as ES, this approach seems promising.

 \citet{McNeilFrey2000} propose a statistic, called \emph{exceedance residuals}, for backtesting ES, which can be interpreted as a score, and is used as such in \citet[Section 5]{ChunShapiroETAL2012}; see also \citet[Section 4.4.3]{McNeilFreyETAL2005}.
 This score is not a scoring function in the sense of this paper, as it depends on two functionals of the future outcome $Y$, namely on $\VaR_{\alpha}(Y)$ and $\ES_{\alpha}(Y)$.
 Potentially, it is necessary and useful to extend the concept of elicitability in order to put their construction into a decision theoretic framework.
 A useful notion may be \emph{$k$-elicitability} as introduced in \citet[Definition 11]{LambertPennockETAL2008}.
+It is an interesting open question whether the bivariate functional of $\VaR_{\alpha}$ and $\ES_{\alpha}$ is 2-elicitable.

 Finally, \citet{ContDeguestETAL2010} propose to rethink the necessity of the subadditivity axiom as it is in conflict with robustness of risk measurement procedures for spectral risk measures; cf.~Section \ref{sec:intro}.
 Supporting their suggestion, we believe that elicitability is also a crucial requirement that should be taken into consideration when choosing a risk measure, if probabilistic forecast evaluation is not an option.
-Given their appealing statistical properties the potential of expectiles as risk measures should be further investigated.
+Given their appealing statistical properties, the potential of expectiles as risk measures should be further investigated.